Get the very latest training tips, techniques, dog nutritional advices delivered to your inbox

 Clearly there is a lot to consider about Rottweiler Husky ownership.

-There are some very sweet Rottsky puppies out there that can turn into handsome dogs with great personalities, but the size, activity needs and potential behavioural problems mean they can be a handful.
+There are some very sweet Rottsky puppies out there that can turn into handsome dogs with great personalities, but the size, activity needs and potential behavioral problems mean they can be a handful.

 Hopefully this Husky Rottweiler mix info has shown both the positive and negative side of owning these dogs in an equal light.